kisielk/errcheck/README.md

     errcheck -ignorepkg 'fmt,encoding/binary' path/to/package

-The `-noblanks` flag enables checking for assignments of errors to the blank identifier.
+The `-blank` flag enables checking for assignments of errors to the blank identifier.
 It takes no arguments.

 An example of using errcheck to check the go standard library packages: